mvysny/vaadin-on-kotlin/vok-rest-client/README.md

 > Note: to obtain the newest version see above for the most recent tag

-Now you can write the REST client.
-The recommended method is to use `okhttp` directly.

 ### Using `okhttp`

-You simply use the `OkHttpClient` to make HTTP calls.
-See [OkHttp home page](http://square.github.io/okhttp/) for documentation on the API.
+You simply use the `HttpClient` to make HTTP calls.
+See [HttpClient](https://docs.oracle.com/en/java/javase/11/docs/api/java.net.http/java/net/http/HttpClient.html) for documentation on the API.
 VoK introduces the `exec` method which helps tremendously with synchronous calls.
 It fails automatically when the response is not in 200..299.

 See the example code for more details: